cdauksas/VideoGameSales/README.md

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/Picture-8.png)

 - Let's also calculate the cumulative percent of games released between 1976-2017.
 I will put this into a graph in tableau:

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/Picture-9.png)

-- From the data (graph) we can see that the total number of games released from the first half of the time period (1976-2001) is about xx% which is small.
+- From the data  we can see that the total number of games released from the first half of the time period (1976-1996) is 5.7%.
+This makes sense as consoles became more popular in the early 2000's.

 - Now let's look at global sales of video games per year

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/Picture-10.png)

+- Global sales for all platforms peaked in 2008 when it reached $685 million.

 - Now let's look at global sales by platform

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/Picture-11.png)

-- Calculate the lifespan
+- Total Sales for PS2 was the greatest at $1.251 Billion, followed by Xbox360 ($967 million), and PS3 ($934 million).

+- Next let's calculate the lifespan (the latest year of realease - the first year the platform released a game)

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/Picture-12.png)

+- PC has the largested life span at 31 years!
+I guess computer gaming isn't going away anytiem